datakind/data-recipes-ai/CONTRIBUTION.md

 5. Open folder `/app`
 6. Click on `flow.dag.yaml`
 7. Top left of main pane, click on 'Visual editor'
+     - If you are taken to the promptflow 'Install dependencies'' screen, change the Python runtime to be ` /azureml-envs/prompt-flow/runtime/bin/python` 'runtime', then close and re-open `flow.dag.yaml`
 8. On the Groundedness node, select your new connection
 9. You can no run by clicking the play icon.
 See Promptflow documentation for more details